ABSN Admissions Review & Selection Process

 Admissions Timeline and Deadlines

-Please contact an ABSN advisor at 866-892-2928 for information regarding deadlines and application timelines.
-We strongly advise prospective students to contact an advisor prior to submitting an application to the ABSN program.
+For information regarding deadlines and application timelines, please complete an online request form to be assigned an advisor or call 702-968-1679.
+We strongly advise prospective students to speak to an advisor prior to submitting an application to the ABSN program.

 *The College of Nursing employs a rolling admissions process.
 Classes may be filled prior to the deadline indicated.
 Please contact the Admissions and Enrollment Office to determine if classes have been filled.